google/osdfir-infrastructure/docs/installing-on-gke.md

 Now it is time to deploy the OSDFIR Infrastructure Helm chart.

+In case you don't have helm installed, refer to [the official documentation](https://helm.sh/docs/intro/install)

 The first step is to add the repo and then update to pick up any new changes.

 ```console